SPECIALIST WISDOM TOOTH EXTRACTION AND WISDOM TEETH REMOVAL IN SYDNEY BY A QUALIFIED ORAL AND MAXILLOFACIAL SURGEON

 - Bachelor of Biomedicine – Monash University

-- Bachelor of Dentistry with Honours – University of Sydney
+- Bachelor of Dentistry (Honours) – University of Sydney

 - Bachelor of Medicine / Bachelor of Surgery – University of Sydney

-Dr van Mourik is registered with both the Medical Board of Australia and the Dental Board of Australia as a specialist Oral & Maxillofacial Surgeon.
+Dr van Mourik is registered with both the Medical Board of Australia and the Dental Board of Australia as a Specialist Oral & Maxillofacial Surgeon.

 Common questions from teenagers, parents, and adults planning wisdom tooth extraction